datanucleus/samples-jpa/jpql_function/README.md

 jpql-function
 =============

-Sample showing how to add support for a Java Function to JPQL for RDBMS, and an evaluator for use when evaluating the query in-memory.
+Sample showing how to add support for a Java Function to JPQL for RDBMS.

 Look at